kustex/3d_house_project/README.md

 The script was based on this part of Belgium, because we knew that our coach would only give coordinates of his house during the live presentation of the project.

 #### Why:
 This project was the first soloproject we got during the ai data operator bootcamp at BeCode.
+The goal was to 'consolidate' our knowledge of pandas, matplotlib and numpy that we learned during the first month of the bootcamp.
+Working with new libraries was also part of the challenge.

 #### When:
 I made this script in the week from the 9th - 15th november 2020.